Deeding Property to an LLC

 Due-on-Sale Issues

-Will the lender call the note due if the security property is transferred into an investor’s LLC?
+Will a lender call the note due if the security property is transferred into an investor’s LLC?
 Or into a specific series of a series company that was named as borrower on the note?
 There are two points to make on this subject.
-First, the standard due-on-sale clause contained in the Fannie Mae deed of trust (and most others) prohibits nothing; it merely gives a lender the option to accelerate a note if a transfer of title occurs, so it is not correct to say that such a transfer “violates” or “breaches” the due-on-sale clause.
+First, the standard due-on-sale clause contained in the Fannie Mae deed of trust (and most others) prohibits nothing; it merely gives a lender the option to accelerate a note if a transfer of title occurs, so it is not correct to say that such a transfer violates or breaches the due-on-sale clause.
 Lenders may choose to act or not act under this clause—that is all.

 What should be done with the homestead?